MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 :::row:::
 :::column span="":::
-Sets the theme of the application. `"system"` will use the same theme as Windows.
+This sets the theme of the application. `"system"` will use the same theme as Windows.

 **Property name:** `theme`